RemoteRabbit/djangoPolls/README.md

     * Make one
     * Set it up to override django sign on and sign up
 - Setup user login and creation
-    * at some point set this up to do third party login
+    * At some point set this up to do third party login
-- fancy up the admin console
+- Fancy up the admin console
-- page redesigns
+- Page redesigns
-- add additional testing for better coverage
+- Add additional testing for better coverage
+- Setup the setup_client.py file (backburner)
+- Set up third party oauth
+- Setup cloud db for project
+- Setup heroku deploys